Rimbaud1/Med.AI/README.md

 **Disclaimer:** Med.AI is an informational tool and not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of a physician or other qualified health provider with any questions you may have regarding a medical condition.
 In case of a medical emergency, call your local emergency number immediately.

+**Open Source:** For complete transparency, the entire source code for Med.AI is available on GitHub.
+You can audit, review, and contribute to the project here: [https://github.com/Rimbaud1/Med.AI](https://github.com/Rimbaud1/Med.AI)

 ---

 ## ✨ Key Features